MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/add-authentication.md

     :::image type="content" source="../../../assets/images/authentication/auth-bot-login-emulator.PNG" alt-text="Screenshot shows an example of the bot UI after you've logged in.":::

-1. If you select **Yes** when the bot asks *Would you like to view your token?* you'll get a following response:
+1. If you select **Yes** when the bot asks *Would you like to view your token?* you'll get a response similar to the following:

    :::image type="content" source="../../../assets/images/authentication/auth-bot-login-emulator-token.png" alt-text="Screenshot shows how to select the consent.":::

 1. Enter **logout** in the input chat box to sign out.
-It releases the user token, and the bot won't be able to act on your behalf until you sign in again.
+This releases the user token, and the bot won't be able to act on your behalf until you sign in again.

 > [!NOTE]
 > Bot authentication requires use of the **Bot Connector Service**.
 The service accesses the bots registration information for your bot.